Open Geospatial Consortium: Membership

+Relationships with Other Standards Organizations

 The OGC has a close relationship with ISO/TC 211 (Geographic Information/Geomatics).
 Volumes from the ISO 19100 series under development by this committee progressively replace the OGC abstract specification.
 Further, the OGC standards Web Map Service, GML, Web Feature Service, Observations and Measurements, and Simple Features Access have become ISO standards.

 The OGC works with more than 20 international standards-bodies including W3C, OASIS, WfMC, and the IETF.